Generic name: Diclofenac Epolamine 180mg

 Dosage form: topical patch

-- Patients should be informed that, if Flector Patch begins to peel-off, the edges of the patch may be taped down.
+- Inform patients that, if FLECTOR PATCH begins to peel-off, the edges of the patch may be taped down.
 If problems with adhesion persist, patients may overlay the patch with a mesh netting sleeve, where appropriate (e.g. to secure patches applied to ankles, knees, or elbows).
 The mesh netting sleeve (e.g. Curad® Hold Tite™, Surgilast® Tubular Elastic Dressing) must allow air to pass through and not be occlusive (non-breathable).

 - Wash your hands after applying, handling or removing the patch.

 - Do not use combination therapy with FLECTOR PATCH and an oral NSAID unless the benefit outweighs the risk and conduct periodic laboratory evaluations.

 - Side Effects

 - Pricing & Coupons

 - 52 Reviews – Add your own review/rating